josephsl/wintenApps/readme.md

 * In certain context menus (such as in Edge), position information (e.g. 1 of 2) is no longer announced.
 * The following UIA events are recognized: active text position change, controller for, drag start, drag cancel, drag complete, element selected, item status, live region change, notification, system alert, tooltip opened, window opened.
 With NVDA set to run with debug logging enabled, these events will be tracked, and for UIA notification event, a debug tone will be heard if notifications come from somewhere other than the currently active app.
 * Tooltips from Edge and universal apps are recognized and will be announced.
-* When opening, closing, or switching between virtual desktops, NVDA will announce current desktop ID (desktop 2, for example).
+* When opening, closing, or switching between virtual desktops, NVDA will announce current desktop name (desktop 2, for example).
 * NVDA will no longer announce Start menu size text when changing screen resolutions or orientation.
-* In Version 1903, NVDA will announce volume and brightness changes immediately.
+* In Version 1903 (May 2019 Update), NVDA will announce volume and brightness changes immediately.

 ## Action center